Newnan Product Liability Attorney

 If you have been hurt by a defective product, call Kam, Ebersbach & Lewis, P.C. in Newnan, Georgia.
 Our Coweta County products liability attorneys will oversee your case, ensuring that you recover damages for injuries and losses.

 Why Choose Kam, Ebersbach & Lewis, P.C.?

 Our many satisfied clients choose Kam, Ebersbach & Lewis, P.C. to represent them for several good reasons.

-- Our team of Coweta County lawyers in have more than 100 combined years of experience with a history of successfully handling a range of personal injury matters, including products liability claims.
+- Our Coweta County injury attorneys have more than 100 combined years of experience with a history of successfully handling a range of personal injury matters, including products liability claims.

 - We give dedicated attention to each of our clients, personally ensuring that their legal needs are met.